How to Sleep on Your Back

 Mattresses, like pillows, must provide adequate back support while also being comfortable to sleep on.
 It can be uncomfortable and challenging to fall asleep on a mattress that is either too soft or too firm.
 The best mattress should fit your body type and sleeping preferences.

-Medium-firm support mattresses are the most ideal for back sleepers.
+Medium-firm mattresses are the most ideal for back sleepers.
 These mattresses will lessen any pressure points and assist in maintaining a neutral spine.
 Additionally, mattresses with a cooling layer can help keep you cool and comfortable throughout the night.

 Material